apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

   <name>fs.s3a.prefetch.block.size</name>
   <value>8MB</value>
   <description>
       The size of a single prefetched block of data.
+      Default value is 8 MB.
+      Lower limit for the block size is 1 byte.
   </description>
 </property>